JasonBock/Rocks/docs/notes/283 - Remove Casts in Generated Code and Add FAWMN.md

  Once I do this, change all the integration tests that call `AddRaiseEvent` to use these extension methods.
 It may be better to change one integration test to ensure it's working correctly after a test with events passes.
 Then I can update all the broken tests and refactor all the integration tests.

+* The **only** name collision that we could run into now is if someone has "{Namespace}.{MockType}CreateExpectations" in their code, because I assume that's OK to create it (or the "make" version as well).
+The chances of this are extremely small, and...arguably, the user could create an alias to their code.
+However, if they're mocking something that is in the project that they make the mock, that won't help, because an alias can't be made.
+Again, the odds of this happening are really, **really** small, but...I wonder if I can look in the assembly symbol, or see if I can find a `ITypeSymbol` of my proposed name before I make it, and then do something similar with what I do in `VariableNamingContext` - keep adding 1 until I find one that works.
 * BIG OOOOF.
 I forgot about `RockRepository`.
 I have no idea how this will work.
 Maybe I just remove this, and make expectations disposable.
 * Update documentation
 * Check all TODOs